howardvickers/uploadcsv/README.md

 * view initial rows (equivalent to df.head() in pandas)
 * match columns with predefined field names
 * duplicate matches prevented with popup alert
+* insert new column with userID created by web app (option to add prefix to userID)
 * view same initial rows for only those columns matched to the predefined field names
 * download the data in the new format as a csv file
 * demo mode with preloaded csv file

 ### Future Functionality
-* connect to a SQL database on the backend
+* connect to a DynamoDB database on the backend

 ### Structure
 * [app.py](https://github.com/howardvickers/uploadcsv/blob/master/src/app.py) is the server.